 The map below shows the states with the highest grains per gallon (GPG) in dark blue.
-Keep in mind that if you live in states with heavier concentrations of minerals, there may not be much you can do about hard water in terms of prevention, but it can be treated.
+Keep in mind that if you live in states with heavier concentrations of minerals, there may not be much you can do to prevent hard water spots, so you may have to treat your water.

 Source: Culligan Lansing

-Based on my own personal experience in dealing with hard water, it is definitely worse when you let hard water dry, but wiping your car down quickly (especially on a hot day), can help reduce the chances of etching into the surface after drying.
+Based on my own personal experience in dealing with hard water, to prevent water spots you want to wipe down or air dry your car quickly (especially on a hot day).

-When hard water dried, it may also produce a powdery substance in extreme cases, so it’s always good to wipe away to beads of water before this can occur.
+When hard water dries, it sometimes produces a powdery substance in extreme cases, so it’s always good to wipe away beads of water before this can occur.

 One of the most effective ways to prevent hard water is to use a good carnauba wax or sealant.
-The purpose of these products is not only to improve luster or shininess, but really to protect your paint from the elements by providing a glossy layer of protection that repels water.
+The purpose of these products is not only to improve luster or shininess but really to protect your clear coat.

 If water spots do form on this wax layer, they are much easier to remove as opposed to being stuck on a rough, unwaxed clear coat.

 If hard water is a continuous problem, there are a few techniques you can use to remove them.
-These minerals are not organic, so acid-based cleaners will be the most effective.
+Lightly acidic cleaners work best.

 Okay: Acidic household products like white vinegar

-This is a household method that works pretty well for minor water spots, but may not be effective for everyone.
+White vinegar is a household product that can remove some hard water spots.
 Fill a spray bottle with 50/50 white vinegar and water and test a small area first.

 Vinegar is slightly acidic as are citrus-based cleaners which is why they are commonly used for spot removers when diluted properly.
-I have seen people use diluted wheel acid, but would not recommend it for the average person since it’s honestly not practical unless you have an extreme case.
+I have seen people use diluted wheel acid, but would not recommend it.
+Any acid will chew through your paint’s clear coat over time.

 Good: ONR (Optimum No Rinse)

-For superficial water spots that aren’t baked into the clear coat, clay can be a good option for removing some spots, but not all.
+For superficial water spots that aren’t baked into the clear coat, clay can also remove hard water spots.

-Clay works great on windows if you have water spots, since there is no superficial layer for these particles to get trapped.
+Clay works great on windows since there is no superficial layer for these hard water spots to cling to.
 As always, be sure to use proper lubrication with clays.

-A regular car polish is generally one of the best ways to remove stubborn hard water spots if you already have a polisher.
+Regular car polish is generally one of the best ways to remove severe hard water spots.

-Anything abrasive like a compound or polish can soften the clear coat with repeated use, which is why it’s best to use something non-abrasive for most cases.
-If etching has started, it may be your best option.
+Anything abrasive like a compound or polish can soften the clear coat with repeated use.
+However, if etching has started, it may be your only option.